Mathieu-Desrochers/Sample-Http-Application/README.md

 We can see that the benefits of keeping the CPUs available are twofold.
-Firstly, the CPUs can issue more concurrent IO requests, which reduces the total duration required for their execution.
+Firstly, the CPUs can issue more concurrent IO requests, which reduces the total duration required for their completion.
 Secondly, the CPUs can execute other lines of code, which augments their utilization and makes better use of the available hardware.